Eric Volz: Campaign for release

-Volz’s family and friends started the Free Eric Volz campaign asserting Volz’s innocence via social media, including a YouTube documentary entitled “Eric Volz Wrongfully Imprisoned In Nicaragua” and a website called Friends of Eric Volz.
-The San Francisco Chronicle identified the campaign as “high-tech and visible”, and was one of the first times the internet and social media had been used to raise awareness about a wrongful imprisonment case.
-The case received high levels of media attention, both in Spanish and English news markets, including a front-page feature in the Wall Street Journal.
+Volz's family and supporters launched the Free Eric Volz campaign, which included a YouTube documentary and a website called Friends of Eric Volz.
+The San Francisco Chronicle described it as an early example of social media being used to raise awareness about a wrongful imprisonment case.
+The case received substantial media coverage, including a front-page feature in the Wall Street Journal.